gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 AMs must also be done.

 We could choose to do any remote atomic operation AMs as either blocking or non-blocking.
-The latter are enough quicker that they are worth using even if the task doesn't do very many nonfetching AMO AMs between task creations or before terminating.
+The latter are quicker but may require a following AM "fence" to guarantee visibility.
+It turns out that they are enough quicker it's worth using them even if the task doesn't do very many nonfetching AMO AMs between task creations or before terminating.
 And of course nearly all tasks do at least one atomic operation, for the `_downEndCount()` when they end.
 In the current implementation after each AM "fence" we do the next 3 nonfetching AMOs with blocking AMs and then switch to nonblocking ones after that.

 Note that there is one potential hole here.
 We currently only do the AM "fence" described above before initiating `executeOn` AMs for